ismaelrh/c-graph/README.md

 ## 3. Data sets used

-As our data source we used [all the pages](http://www.copyrightevidence.org/evidence-wiki/index.php/All_Studies) from the Copyright Wiki.
-We exported all of them to [RDF](http://www.copyrightevidence.org/evidence-wiki/index.php/Special:ExportRDF) so we could load them in a database and make queries whose results we could use to develop our visualisations.
+To generate the data used in this project we use technologies from the Semantic Web.
+Specifically, we exported [all the pages](http://www.copyrightevidence.org/evidence-wiki/index.php/All_Studies) from the Copyright Wiki to RDF format and imported them into an SPARQL Endpoint.
+Then, using Apache Jena library on Java we performed semantic queries over the dataset.
+The use of Semantic Web technologies allowed us to obtain complex results about relations with simple SPARQL queries.

-The data showed in the *group by country* and *group by author* visualistaions is real, while the terms showed inside the *tag cloud* are invented (it's a collection of terms we arbitrarily picked up from the wiki).
+The data showed in the *group by country* and *group by author* visualisations is real, while the terms showed inside the *tag cloud* are invented (it's a collection of terms we arbitrarily picked up from the wiki).